✓ Updated June 2026

 Frequently Asked Questions

-When is the absolute best time to visit Colca Canyon to see condors and avoid the biggest crowds?
+When is the absolute best time to visit Colca Canyon, and what should I expect weather-wise?

-I'm worried about altitude sickness in Colca Canyon.
-What's your best advice?
+I'm worried about altitude sickness.
+What's your best advice for acclimatizing before heading into the canyon?

-Beyond the main viewpoints, are there any lesser-known spots or experiences in Colca Canyon that you'd recommend?
+Beyond the condors, what are some must-see spots or experiences in the Colca region that most tourists miss?

 How should I handle money and tipping in Colca Canyon?